-Grading is the most controversial component of paper money collecting today.
+Grading is the most critical component of collecting paper money today.
 Small differences in grade can mean significant differences in value.
-The process of grading is so subjective and dependent on external influences such as lighting, that even a very experienced individual may well grade the same note differently on separate occasions.
+The process of grading is so subjective and dependent on external influences, that even a very experienced individual may grade the same note differently on separate occasions.

-For this reason, we have researched several different currency grade expert opinions, and have formulated our grading system and grade category definitions to be pretty much universally accepted.
-Our grading system was designed by bringing together a mixture of the most commonly used definitions by the top grading agencies.
+Many numismatic dealers have all have slightly different grading levels or definitions of grading levels, especially with various sub-grades of uncirculated banknotes.
+For this reason, we have researched several different currency grades as defined by different leaders in the industry, and have formulated our grading system and grade level definitions to be universally accepted across all groups.
 Therefore, we believe our grading system is about as widely accepted grading system as possible.

 CURRENCY GRADE AND DEFINITIONS:

-- VG - (VERY GOOD "8"): At this grade classification, a note will be heavily worn with slightly rounded corners, frayed edges, or slightly rough margins.
-The paper will be intact, however, and no large pieces may be missing.
-A few edge splits may be apparent, although they must not be severe.
+- VERY GOOD (VG) 32-40 : At this grade a note will still be heavily worn with the usual signs of wear.
+However, a note in this grade should be easily distinguishable from banknotes in the lower grades.
+A few edge splits may be apparent, although they must not be severe or be bad enough to be classified as tears/rips.
+The note may not have more than slightly rounded corners, frayed edges, or slightly rough margins.
+No pieces may be missing other than an occasional corner tip.
 The note will be limp or soiled from circulation, and some wallet staining may be visible.
-No major damage is acceptable at this grade level, however, and any note that has a large hole, stain, tear, or missing piece must fall into a lower grade category.
+No major damage is acceptable at this grade level, and any note found with holes larger than a pin-hole, or any stains, tears, rips will fall into a lower grade level.

-- UNC - (UN-CIRCULATED): A visually perfect in every way.
-No folds, bends, rounded corners, or crinkles are permissible at this grade level, and the centering must be superior for the issue.
+- UNCIRCULATED (UNC) 82-90 : A nearly flawless note, visually perfect in every way.
+No folds, bends, rounded corners, or counting crinkles are permissible at this grade level, and the centering must be superior for the issue.
 The paper will be crisp and original, the embossing (where applicable) must be bold, and all four corners must also be perfectly sharp.
 The overall aesthetic quality at this grade level should be outstanding for the issue.
 Notes in this grade are rare, even in the most common series.